 This button on the toolbar enables you to check on your students' progress.
-They have exactly one week to watch the 4 videos, speak 40 lines, and view 80 words.
+They have exactly one week to watch the 5 videos, speak 45 lines, and view 80 words and pass a test on them.
 Meeting this weekly deadline is part of their participation mark.
 To encourage the students, mention the current scores in class (but avoid identifying individual students by name).